Understanding California Liability Waiver Law

 California offers some of the best outdoor recreational activities in the country thanks to our many mountains, lakes, rivers, parks, and swimming pools.
 Fun-loving and adventurous families and individuals are constantly signing up for activities like parachuting, white-water rafting, scuba diving, and summer camps that offer nearly every outdoor sport and thrill-seeking event imaginable.

 For many years, California courts favored business owners when deciding cases involving seriously injured plaintiffs who had signed liability waivers.
 If the waiver was deemed legally valid, alleged negligence often couldn’t keep a case alive – even if the plaintiff had died.
-That earlier interpretation of the law changed with the California Supreme Court’s 2007 ruling in City of Santa Barbara v.
-Janeway, et al (link to that case in citation below).
+That earlier interpretation of the law changed with the California Supreme Court’s 2007 ruling in the City of Santa Barbara v.
+Janeway, et al.

 In the Janeway case referenced above, the court notes that ordinary negligence (an unintentional tort) involves failing to exercise the basic standard of care that a reasonable person facing similar circumstances would honor.
 In contrast, gross negligence indicates that the defendant’s behavior represented an extreme failure to exercise what the governing law views as the proper or ordinary standard of care.

 Of course, attorneys representing plaintiffs and defendants tend to view the state’s current handling of alleged negligence in waiver liability cases differently.
 Attorney Andrea J. Saltzman told the Los Angeles Times back in 2007 that she believes that once jurors hear a negligence case involving a plaintiff who was either seriously injured or died – they tend to presume gross negligence was present.
 She served as a defense attorney for the City of Santa Barbara in the Janeway case.Basic Facts of the Janeway Case